 Post-separation PRR: the s.225B extension

-When spouses separate, one typically moves out of the family home; the family home is then owned for some period thereafter while the dissolution settlement is worked out.
-TCGA 1992 s.225B deems the departing spouse to have continued to occupy the family home for PRR purposes where the home is later transferred to the resident spouse under a court order or formal separation agreement.
+When you separate, one of you typically moves out of the family home, which is then held for a while as the dissolution settlement is worked out.
+TCGA 1992 s.225B deems the spouse who leaves to have carried on occupying the family home for PRR purposes, where the home is later transferred to the spouse who stayed under a court order or formal separation agreement.

 The extension was widened by the Finance (No. 2) Act 2023 (in force from 6 April 2023), alongside the parallel widening of the s.58 no-gain-no-loss rule.
-The practical effect for separating spouses is that the period between departure and eventual transfer remains within PRR coverage, provided the eventual transfer is to the other spouse under the right kind of order or agreement.
-Outside those conditions the departing spouse's PRR ends on the date they move out (subject to the final-9-month deeming).
+So if you are the one who moves out, the period between your departure and the eventual transfer stays within PRR coverage, provided that transfer goes to your spouse under the right kind of order or agreement.
+Outside those conditions, your PRR ends on the date you move out (subject to the final-9-month deeming).

-A second strand of s.225B addresses the situation where, after separation, the departing spouse continues to have a beneficial interest in the family home that the other spouse and any children continue to occupy.
-Where the eventual disposal is to a third party (and not to the resident spouse), s.225B can still preserve PRR on the departing spouse's share for the post-separation period, provided the property continues to be the resident spouse's main residence and the eventual disposal proceeds are paid out in accordance with the dissolution settlement.
+A second strand of s.225B deals with the case where, after separation, you keep a beneficial interest in the family home that your spouse and any children carry on occupying.
+If the eventual sale is to a third party rather than to your spouse, s.225B can still preserve PRR on your share for the post-separation period, provided the property stays your spouse's main residence and the sale proceeds are paid out in line with the dissolution settlement.
 The conditions are technical and the documentation matters; HMRC's working position in CG65356 et seq. sets out the qualifying conditions in detail.

-The s.225B route is therefore the third leg of the post-separation tax framework, alongside the s.58 three-year window for CGT-free transfers and the s.18 IHT spousal exemption that continues until dissolution is final.
-Coordinating the three rules across a dissolution settlement is the standard advice.
-Where the dissolution settlement involves both a transfer of the family home and a related transfer of a second residence (or a let property), the sequencing of the transfers, the s.222(5) nomination position, and the s.58 election framework should be modelled before any deed is signed.
+s.225B is the third leg of the post-separation tax framework, alongside the s.58 three-year window for CGT-free transfers and the s.18 IHT spousal exemption that runs until dissolution is final.
+Coordinating all three across a dissolution settlement is the standard advice.
+Where the settlement involves both a transfer of the family home and a related transfer of a second residence (or a let property), model the sequencing of the transfers, the s.222(5) nomination position and the s.58 election framework before any deed is signed.

-- The PRR pillar page covers the underlying s.222/s.223 relief for individual owners.
+- For the underlying s.222/s.223 relief for individual owners, see Private Residence Relief for landlords.

-- The CGT property transfer between spouses page covers the s.58 no-gain-no-loss route in depth, including the Finance (No. 2) 2023 extension for post-separation transfers.
+- For the s.58 no-gain-no-loss route in depth, including the Finance (No. 2) 2023 extension for post-separation transfers, see CGT on property transfers between spouses.

-The joint-ownership-specific points to take away are: PRR is computed per owner, not per property; the s.222(6) one-residence rule constrains spouses but not cohabitees; the s.222(5) nomination must be made within 2 years and signed jointly where it affects both spouses; Form 17 and PRR are independent mechanics that should not be confused; and the s.58 route is available to rebalance base cost before disposal, but the receiving spouse needs their own qualifying occupation to claim PRR on the new share.
+The joint-ownership points to hold on to: PRR is computed per owner, not per property; the s.222(6) one-residence rule constrains spouses but not cohabitees; a s.222(5) nomination must be made within 2 years and signed by both of you where it affects you both; Form 17 and PRR are independent and easy to confuse; and the s.58 route lets you rebalance base cost before disposal, but the receiving spouse needs their own qualifying occupation to claim PRR on the new share.